 It is also important to know that within the sensitization range there is a critical mid-range from about 1100˚F to 1250˚F. This means that a few seconds at 1150˚F can create much more chromium carbide than a few minutes at 800˚F or at 1600˚F.

 The second problem with welding austenitic stainless steel is hot cracking.
-We’ll explain hot cracking in detail in a future article.
-But in brief, hot cracking is due the presence of low melting materials such as sulfur or phosphorous which penetrate weld boundaries.
+Hot cracking is due the presence of low melting materials such as sulfur or phosphorous which penetrate weld boundaries.
 As the weld and the heat affected zone cool these low melting materials create cracks.

 Reference: Stainless Steel For Design Engineers